AleffSatz/cactus-identifier/README.md

 ![alt text](./Data/preview/cactus_preview.png)

-In Data/samplesthere are some new , taken from places other image search, .
-These were used as unseen photos for testing, like so:
+In Data/samplesthere are some new images, taken from places other than bing/google searches like facebook, instagram or my own cactus.
+These were used as unseen photos for testing, like below.
+Accuracy seems great.

 ![alt text](./Data/preview/prediction_preview.png)